front-commerce/developers.front-commerce.com/source/docs/reference/front-commerce-js.md

 ---
 id: front-commerce-js
 title: .front-commerce.js
+description: The .front-commerce.js configuration file at the root of a Front-Commerce project is the main entrypoint defining how an application behaves.
+This page documents its different configuration keys.
 ---

-The `.front-commerce.js` configuration file at the root of a Front-Commerce project is the main entrypoint defining how an application behaves.

-From this definition, Front-Commerce will initialize and register the different pieces composing your application.
+From the `.front-commerce.js` definition, Front-Commerce will initialize and register the different pieces composing your application.

 ## `name`